THEOplayer/samples-ios-sdk/Google-Cast/Guides/howto-google-cast-integration/README.md

 This section describes how to add a native iOS button outside THEOplayer UI to start/leave chrome cast session.
 It can also be used to indicate the current cast status by listening to the `ChromecastEventTypes.STATE_CHANGE` event, see [Cast Event Listeners] for more detail.

 Create a `GCKUICastButton` button and set it as the right button on the navigation bar.
-The button handler is using the `Chromecast` object to join/leave chrome cast session depending on the `casting` flag.
+The button handler is using the `Chromecast` object to join/leave the Chromecast session depending on the `casting` flag.

 ```swift
 class PlayerViewController: UIViewController {